Towards Universal Soccer Video Understanding: Conclusion

 \section{Conclusion}

 In this paper, we establish a unified, scalable multi-modal framework for soccer understanding.
 Specifically, we introduce \textbf{SoccerReplay-1988}, the largest and most comprehensive soccer video dataset to date, annotated by an automated curation pipeline.
-This provides a solid foundation for developing multi-modal soccer understanding models and serves as a more challenging benchmark.
-Built upon this, we have developed the first visual-language foundation model for soccer, termed \textbf{MatchVision}, which effectively leverages the spatiotemporal information within soccer videos and can be applied to various tasks such as event classification and commentary generation.
-Extensive experiments demonstrate the superiority of our proposed model, with MatchVision achieving state-of-the-art performance on both existing benchmarks and our newly established one.
+This provides a solid foundation for developing soccer understanding models and serves as a more challenging benchmark.
+Built upon this, we develop \textbf{MatchVision}, an advanced soccer-specific visual encoder, which effectively leverages spatiotemporal information within soccer videos and can be applied to various tasks such as event classification and commentary generation.
+Extensive experiments demonstrate the superiority of our model, with MatchVision achieving state-of-the-art performance on both existing benchmarks and our newly established one.
 We believe this work will set a viable, universal paradigm for future research in sports understanding.